 (215) 336-5094 ext.101

-Steven S. Ushioda, Publishing Services Specialist.
-Steve started with electronic publishing in the early 1990s, programming a CD-ROM multimedia textbook at the University of Pennsylvania.
-He became business manager of The Philadelphia Independent newspaper in 2002, also working as an editor and tutor for ESL scholars from Asia.
-At Scribe, Steve primarily engages with non-traditional, niche, and independent authors and publisher clients.
-He assists the company’s marketing and publicity efforts, including the Scribe Newsletter.
-Steve's academic background is in the history of technology and the social sciences, with a B.A. from Penn in Political Science.
+Steven S. Ushioda, Sales and Special Projects Manager.
+Steve started with electronic publishing in the 1990s, programming for a CD-ROM (multimedia) engineering textbook.
+He was business manager of The Philadelphia Independent newspaper and worked as a coach/editor/tutor for scholarship students from Thailand.
+At Scribe, Steve spearheads marketing and sales to non-traditional, niche, and independent publishers.
+He also manages distribution and printing for some of these clients.
+Steve's academic background is in the history of technology and the social sciences, with a B.A. from the University of Pennsylvania in International Relations.

 (215) 336-5094 ext.133